 Gothic Piedmont.
 The Art at the Foot of the Mountain (Italian Art and History Essays 1, February 2017).
 Available on Amazon here

 Medieval Hell’s Angels in the Florence Baptistry (Arttrav article, December 13th 2016).
 Read on Arttrav here

 The Art of Assassination: The Pazzi Conspiracy and the Frescoes of Benozzo Gozzoli (Article on this website, March 24th 2016).
 Read here

 The Ponte Vecchio.
 The Old Bridge of Florence (Chris Dobson eBook, December 2015).
-Available on Amazon here
+Available here

 Sex, Violence and Parties: Politics in Renaissance Florence (Arttrav article, May 11th 2015).
 Read on Arttrav here

 6 Things you didn’t know about the Ponte Vecchio (Arttrav article, March 12th 2015).
 Read on Arttrav here

 How to Spot the Hidden Medieval Towers of Florence (Arttrav article, February 17th 2015).
 Read on Arttrav here